Tyrn/wei/the-insider-en.typ

      "I will think about it," Bemish said in a suddenly low voice.

      Shavash didn't insist.
-He knew that the Earthman  had never exchanged a friend's life before for a certain - even  if very large  - amount  of money and he thought that a man had to get used to such a thought.
+He knew that the Earthman  had never exchanged a friend's life before for a certain---even  if very large---amount  of money and he thought that a man had to get used to such a thought.

      He stopped talking and he excused  himself soon.
 Giles  stepped out  to